jepez90/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 files in this project

+### holberton.h
+Library of functions in this folder

+### _putchar.c
+Function that prints a char in stdio, without use stdio library

 ### 0-reset_to_98.c

 Function that takes a pointer to an **int** as parameter and updates the value it points to to **98**.